danibonilla1/SpaceInvaders/README.md

 # SpaceInvaders
-First Game developed in Java from scratch
+First Game developed in Java from scratch.
+Used the starndar java libraries with Canvas and thread implementations.